Statutory Maternity Leave and Pay

 - the expected week of childbirth, by means of a medical certificate if requested

 - the date she intends to start maternity leave.
 This can normally be any date which is no earlier than the beginning of the 11th week before the baby is due.
-It is best to advice the employer as soon as possible.
+It is best to advise the employer as soon as possible.

 Once notification has been given to the employer they must write to the employee, within 28 days of receiving her notification, setting out her return date.
 The employee must give eight weeks' notice to change the return date.
 Maternity Leave will automatically start 4 weeks before the baby is due if the employee is off work for pregnancy-related illness.
 If the baby arrives early the leave will start on the day after the birth.